-- Spring in Barcelona
+- Family-friendly activities in Barcelona – Tourist Guide

 The time has come for the sales in Barcelona.
 The New Year means one thing-new clothes.
 If you like to go shopping this is one for you!
 Every year there are very popular sales in Barcelona where everybody enjoys going.
 The winter edition starts on the 7th January 2020 and last until the end of February so that means two whole months of sales in Barcelona!
 To be honest, everybody likes a sale, don´t they?

 With the New Year on its way means that there will be lots of sales in Barcelona.
 Until the liberalization in 2012, they always started on 7th January but since that day, the start date has been prone to change depending on the store and place but the end date has always remained as 28th February, 2020.
 What will never change is the amazing offers in- store for shops like Zara and Mango, El Corte Inglés, H&M, Springfield and many more.